Cyber Liability Insurance

 This is all information that could prove to be a great deal of mental and financial distress to patients if released during a hacking event – especially due to the personal and financial nature of the information.

-Why Buy a Data Breach Insurance Policy?
+Why Buy a Cyber Liability Insurance Policy?

 Data breaches are far more common in businesses today, of all sizes, than anyone cares to admit.
 From big name organizations like Sony and Target to small mom and pop businesses, hacking attacks happen all the time.

-Unfortunately data breach liability isn’t covered by a general liability policy for this kind of coverage.
+Unfortunately, cyber liability isn’t covered by a general liability policy for this kind of coverage.
 Data breach insurance coverage offers protection from a wide range of situations that could stem from the actual breach.
 Depending on your policy it may cover any of the following:

 - Cyber extortion expenses (for hackers that ransom your data)